Monday, January 26, 2026

 The advice from late-diagnosed autistics to focus on providing space for autistic people where just being there and being themself is sufficient makes perfect sense when we are working with people who have grown up constantly criticized and told they are not enough.
 This is generally my approach with late-diagnosed folks or folks exploring their neurodiversity.

 We need to be careful with this approach with people who have grown up labeled as disabled and have faced low expectations throughout their lives.
-We need to remember that these folks typically experience some combination of learned helplessness and sensitivity to others' expectations.
-Their experiences usually more typically mirror the experience of adults who have grown up with an obvious disability; there is ample writing and training available from adults regarding these experiences.
+We need to remember that these folks typically experience some combination of learned helplessness and a tendency toward rising or falling in accordance with people's low expectations.
+Their experiences usually more typically mirror the experience of adults who have grown up with an obvious physical or sensory disability; there is ample writing and training available from adults regarding these experiences.
 If we apply advice from those who have had the very different experience of growing up undiagnosed to those who grew up diagnosed, it is likely we will replicate low expectations.

 No comments: